 I’ve been so angry at you since this ended.
 So, so angry.
 I hate being angry.
 It eats away at me.
 It strips me of my joy.
 It burns my insides and makes me feel like I want to punch someone at every turn.
 Never in my life have I wanted to own a punching bag more than I have in the past week.

-Being angry makes me bitter and puts me in a pissy mood with the world.
+Being angry makes me bitter and puts me in a terrible mood with the world.
 I walk around trying to hide the scowl on my face.
-I want to scream, but I don’t do it because there is no safe place to do so.
+I want to scream.
 I want to scream and cry without anyone watching or asking me if I’m OK, when it’s clear that I’m not.

 I’m not used to indulging in anger.
 I’ve learned how destructive it can be to let it run loose, thus I’ve convinced myself that I don’t have the right or the privilege to allow myself to feel it.
 But this attitude is also intoxicating.
-My anger needs an outlet; the tricky part is dealing with how annoying it is while at the same time feeling angry and not allowing it to get out of hand.
+My anger needs an outlet.

 I’m hurt and I’m frustrated.
 I want to scream at you, too, and show you how much you hurt me, but there’s really no point to that.
 No grace, either.
 Somehow, suffering in silence in this case feels more dignified.
 You don’t really deserve my time or any part of me, good or bad.